Sign up

 Cafe Andaluz, Grey Street

 If brunch with a tapas twist gets your taste buds tingling, head to Cafe Andaluz on Grey Street.
-The Spanish restaurant serves up a mouthwatering range of tapas-style brunch options every day between 10am and 12:00pm with dishes like tortilla espanola (a thick omelette with potato, onion and pinxto salsa) and eggs and chorizo hollandaise - perfect teamed with brunch-friendly cocktails like Bloody Marys, mimosas and sangria.
+The Spanish restaurant serves up a mouthwatering range of tapas-style brunch options every day between 10am and 12:00pm with dishes like tortilla espanola (a thick omelette with potato, onion and pinxto salsa) and eggs and chorizo hollandaise - perfect teamed with brunch-friendly cocktails like mimosas and sangria.

 Olive Kitchen, Marlborough Crescent